Wildlife Informer is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you. Learn more.

 • Venomous: No

-Closely related to the ribbon snakes, the Common Garter Snake can be distinguished from the ribbon snakes by its lighter, spotted coloration.
+Closely related to the ribbon snakes, the common garter snake can be distinguished from the ribbon snakes by its lighter, spotted coloration.
 This is the most common snake in Tennessee, and it can be found in all areas of the state.
 They prefer to live near ponds and wetlands.

 Garter Snakes have a varied diet and they’re opportunistic predators, but they prefer to eat frogs, toads, fish, and earthworms.
 These are the fastest snakes in Tennessee, and that makes them quite difficult to catch.